CALLING ALL ADVENTURERS!

 NOT PRESENT

-Freshwater Gold Clams, are now in New Zealand and causing trouble.
-First spotted in the Waikato River in May 2023, they live in big piles on the riverbed, they can take all the food out of the water and crowd out native shellfish.
+Freshwater Clams are now in New Zealand and causing trouble.
+First spotted in the Waikato River in May 2023, they live in big piles on the riverbed.They can take all the food out of the water and crowd out native shellfish.

 Status in NZ: